-God and man are one; the Law and man are one.
+God and man are one; the Law and man

+are one.
 God, the Law, is subjective man.
 The race is God, the Law, made objective.

-The Law being the unchangeable Life Principle, it cannot be diseased and it cannot die.
-Intelligence may weaken in its recognition of the Law on the unconscious plane, and this weakening will be called disease.
-Or it may cease to recognize it altogether on the unconscious plane, and this will be called death.
+The Law being the unchangeable Life-Principle, it cannot be diseased and it cannot die.
+Intelligence may weaken in its recognition of the Law on the unconscious plane, and this weakening may be called disease.
+Or it may cease to recognise it altogether on the unconscious plane, and this will be called death.

 Is it really disease and death?
 Certainly not.
-It is simply the individual cessation of any farther power to recognize Life; but it is not the death of Life.
+It is simply the individual cessation of any farther power to recognise life; but it is not the death of life.

-Non-recognition of Life, Life that is self-existent and eternal, is no more evidence that death exists, than a blind man's belief in darkness is evidence that no light exists.
+Non-recognition of life, life that is self-existent and eternal, is no more evidence that death exists than a blind man's belief in darkness is evidence that there is no light.

-Therefore disease is error; and it cannot be called anything else.
+Therefore, disease is error; it is a mental mistake, and it cannot rightfully be called anything else.

-If you knew your neighbor was laboring under some mistaken opinion, would you prescribe a porous plaster and a dose of calomel in order to change it?
-Would you not rather expect that the best course would be to reason with him until you had convinced him that he was in an error?
+If you knew your neighbour was labouring under some mistaken opinion, would you prescribe a porous plaster and a dose of calomel in order to change it?
+Would you not, rather, expect that the best course would be to reason with him until you have convinced him that he was in an error.

-Even if his condition of error had culminated in the almost total destruction of his mind, and his conduct endangered the lives of those about him, so that he had to be tied or put under the influence of a narcotic, until such time as the truth could be planted in his intelligence so firmly as to convince him of his mistake would not this course be more reasonable than the former one?
+Even if his condition of error had culminated

+in the almost total destruction of his mind, and his conduct endangered the lives of those about him, so that he had to be tied or put under the influence of a narcotic, until such time as the truth could be implanted in his intelligence so firmly as to convince him of his mistake, would not this course be more reasonable than the former one?

-If I have made it clear that man, as to his external or visible side, is mind, and not matter, I know that every reader will answer yes.
+If I have made it clear that man, as to his external or visible side, is mind, and not matter, I know that every reader will answer, "Yes."

-Being actually startled with this idea when it was first presented to me, I kept experimenting with it until I demonstrated that it would work perfectly in nine cases out of ten.
+Being actually startled with this idea when it was first presented to me, I kept experimenting with it, until I demonstrated that it would work perfectly in nine cases out of ten.

-And perhaps the strangest part of it was, that in making the argument that convinced the patients of their error in believing in disease, I always did it silently.
+And perhaps the strangest part of it is, that in making the argument that convinced the patients of their error in believing in disease, I always did it silently.
 I seldom spoke aloud to any of them; and when they were cured they knew no more of my method than when they first came.
 Some of them said God worked through me to perform the cure.
-Others believed that I had an exceptionally strong "power in prayer," and did not know that prayer and every other form of leaning and begging was as far as possible from my method.
+Others believed that I had an exceptionally strong "power in prayer," and did not know that prayer and every other form of leaning and begging were as far as possible from my method.
 Some unusually ignorant people thought it a species of witchery, and held me in great awe.
-It came to be believed that I sould raise the dead, and do many other things that I was not able to do.
-The report of my power over disease spread far and wide by word of mouth, and people came to me from clear across the continent, not only to be cured, but to know how it was done.
+It came to be believed that I could raise the dead, and do many other things that I was not able to do.
+The report of my power over disease spread far and wide by word of mouth, and people came to me from across the continent, not only to be cured, but to know how it was done.

-It was done by thought transferrence, but it was the transferrence of a very unusual character of thought
+It was done by thought transference, but it was the transference of a very unusual character of thought.